Experience Life Inside a Snow Globe on a Winter Weekend in Alpena Michigan

 I used to have this snow globe that you could shake and watch the perfect white snowflakes land on top of beautiful green pine trees in a forest.
 That’s the memory that popped in my head as I stood at the entrance to the Besser Natural Area in Alpena.

 If you’re looking to get up close and personal with a snow globe, I suggest a winter weekend in Alpena, Michigan.
-In a nutshell, we experienced the icy winter weather mixed alongside beautiful hiking, local beer, a live planetarium show, shopping local goods, eating delicious food, and of course, changing our wet, snowy socks multiple times a day.
+In a nutshell, we experienced the icy winter weather mixed with beautiful hiking, local beer, a live planetarium show, shopping for local goods, eating delicious food, and of course, changing our wet, snowy socks multiple times a day.

 We were excited to plan our trip using the #MIAwesomeList, and it did not disappoint.
 Shoutout to Alpena Tourism for supporting awesome content and encouraging us to enjoy everything winter in Michigan has to offer.